conda/conda-dot-org/README.md

 ## Code of Conduct

-This repo and the web site it generates are governed by the [conda organization code of conduct](CODE_OF_CONDUCT.md).
+This repo and the website it generates are governed by the [conda organization code of conduct](CODE_OF_CONDUCT.md).

 ## Implementation details

-It is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
-The contents are structured like this:
+It is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.
+The contents are structured as follows:

 - `.github/`: Workflows for deployment.
 - `blog/`: Blog posts.
 Can use `.md` (Markdown), `.mdx` (Markdown with react) or `.js` extensions.